enbility/spine-go/analysis-docs/detailed-analysis/IMPROVEMENT_ROADMAP.md

 - Fixed mixed-up code examples in wrong sections
 - Updated implementation roadmap to reflect corrected priorities
 - Enhanced Multiple Binding section with extensive warnings and DO NOT IMPLEMENT recommendation
+- **Updated Loop Detection section with comprehensive analysis**:
+  - Clarified that loop detection is NOT a SPINE specification requirement
+  - Documented that loops CAN occur even with single binding
+  - Added reference to new LOOP_DETECTION_WITH_SINGLE_BINDING.md analysis
+  - Expanded from basic approach to hybrid solution combining rate limiting, change detection, and oscillation detection
+  - Updated implementation timeline from 1-2 weeks to 3-4 weeks based on thorough analysis
+  - Added specific loop scenarios and real-world impact description

 ### 2025-06-26
 - Added new P1 priority: "Add Identifier Validation and Update Semantics Handling" (section 6)